HandsOnDataViz/bookdown-template/docs/bookdown-template.md

 <!-- R global options: R chunk images display without code (no echo); show PDF image over JPG/PNG when available -->

-This test book was last updated on 21 May 2020
+This test book was last updated on 01 Jun 2020

 Insert additional preface items below (acknowledgements, etc.), with non-numbering symbols `{-}` to ensure that the preface is not numbered,